 \section{Introduction}

-Contextuality has many approaches, each built for a specific purpose or strategy to exploit its characteristics, and some were built much before the identification of them as contextuality.
-All of them start from a codification of physical systems in some mathematical structure, that cannot be represented by another compatible structure called classical.
+Contextuality, the ultimate form of non-classicality, has many diverse mathematical approaches.
+Each approach was built for a specific purpose or strategy to exploit its characteristics, and some were developed long before being identified as contextuality.
+They all start from the encoding of physical systems into some mathematical structure that cannot be represented by another structure called classical.
 There are already examples of topological representations \cite{Abramsky_2011,Abramsky_2012,abramsky_et_al:LIPIcs:2015:5416,okay2017topological,2020Okay,Sidiney_2021}, and algebraic representations \cite{BirkhoffvonNeumann,PhysicsPhysiqueFizika.1.195,Kochen1975,Gleason}.
-Some evolved to a geometrical representation due to the relation between inequalities and convex sets \cite{Cabello_2014,amaral2017geometrical}, and others look for a measure theory foundation \cite{Dzhafarov2015ContextualitybyDefaultAB}.
+Some have evolved into a geometrical representation due to the relationship between inequalities and convex sets \cite{Cabello_2014,amaral2017geometrical}, and others seek a foundation in measure theory \cite{Dzhafarov2015ContextualitybyDefaultAB}.
 Other notions \cite{1994SORKIN,Spekkens2008,Schmid2021} are known to be related to standard contextuality, and they are more or less explored in the literature.

-Non-classicality has an amazing number of applications, and more are presented each day.
-Contextuality is proving to be the primary fuel for this revolution, as it is defined as the inability to be classical, at least in relation to a fixed notion of classicality.
+Non-classicality has an incredible number of applications, and more are being presented each day.
+Contextuality is the fuel for this revolution.
 It is known that contextuality is the origin of quantum behavior \cite{doring2020contextuality}, and it is the generalization of the famous notion of nonlocality \cite{Abramsky_2011}.
-It is necessary to any computational advantage on classical computers \cite{shahandeh2021quantum}, and it is the "magic" necessary for some kinds of quantum computers \cite{Howard2014}.
-But it is not just technological applications.
-To know contextuality in a more general formulation is essential to understand why and how we live in a quantum reality, or if we need to look for more general theories.
-Such a fundamental exploration has the intention of setting the framework where future theories and technologies will be projected.
+It is necessary for any computational advantage over classical computers \cite{shahandeh2021quantum}, and it is explicitly the ``magic'' required for some types of quantum computers \cite{Howard2014}.
+But this phenomenon is not just a resource for technological applications.
+Understanding contextuality in a more general formulation is essential to understand why and how we live in a quantum reality, and whether we need to search for more general theories than quantum theory itself.
+This fundamental exploration ultimately aims to establish the framework where future theories and technologies will be built.